-- Call options has a +ve delta.
+- Call options have a +ve delta.
 A Call option with a delta of 0.4 indicates that for every 1 point gain/loss in the underlying the call option premium gains/losses 0.4 points

-- Put options has a –ve delta.
-A Put option with a delta of -0.4 Indicates that for every 1 point loss/gain in the underlying the put option premium gains/losses 0.4 points
+- Put options have a –ve delta.
+A Put option with a delta of -0.4 indicates that for every 1 point loss/gain in the underlying the put option premium gains/losses 0.4 points

 - OTM options have a delta value between 0 and 0.5, ATM option has a delta of 0.5, and ITM option has a delta between 0.5 and 1.

 Let me take cues from the 3rd point here and make some deductions.
 Assume Nifty Spot is at 8312, strike under consideration is 8400, and option type is CE (Call option, European).